Slip Lake (Minnesota)

-Slip Lake is a 22-acre lake in Cook County, Minnesota which is tributary to the Poplar River.
+Slip Lake is a 22-acre lake in Cook County, Minnesota which is a tributary to the Poplar River.
 Slip Lake reaches a maximum depth of 18 feet in a depression just south of the mouth of the stream leading to Fleck Lake.
 Slip Lake is accessible through portages to Dogtrot Lake and Fleck Lake.
 A fisheries survey turned up populations of walleye, northern pike, yellow perch, and white suckers.